Vouliagmeni: Nautical Club of Vouliagmeni

 The Nautical Club of Vouliagmeni, or "NOV" (Greek: Ναυτικός Όμιλος Βουλιαγμένης, "NOB") was founded by local sportsmen in 1937 and is located on the eastern edge of the Mikro Kavouri, adjacent to the Astir Palace Hotel and overlooking the bay, town and lake.
 The club admits members and their guests and operates a marina, a waterskiing school, junior and Olympic competition sailing boats and facilities, an open-air, heated swimming pool, two rocky beaches, members' indoor and outdoor lounges, a gym, and a restaurant.
-The pool hosts swimming, finswimming, synchronized swimming and water polo teams and the respective training schools for children.
+The pool hosts swimming, finswimming, synchronized swimming and water polo teams, and the respective training schools for children.
 The women's and men's water polo teams are considered a traditional force in European water polo and have won many Greek and several European Championships and Cups.
 The club often hosts LEN Euroleague and LEN Cup tournaments, its star players consistently being capped for the Greece men's national water polo team and Greece women's national water polo team.
-The club crest depicts a blue anchor set inside a white lifebuoy with eight crimson stripes; blue, white and crimson being the club colors.
+The club crest depicts a blue anchor set inside a white lifebuoy with eight crimson stripes; blue, white, and crimson being the club colors.

 Lake Vouliagmeni

 Immediately to the south of town and very close to the sea, a rare geological formation is to be found that gave the suburb its modern name: Lake Vouliagmeni ("Sunken Lake"), a small brackish-water lake fed by underground currents seeping through the mass of Mount Hymettus.
-Because of its comfortable water temperature —ranging from 22 to 29ºCelsius— the lake functions as a year-round spa.
+Because of its comfortable water temperature, ranging from 22 to 29 °Celsius, the lake functions as a year-round spa.

 Historical population

 Notable residents

 Greek businessperson Chrysanthos Panas was raised in Vouliagmeni.

+Songwriter Bob Dylan stayed in Vouliagmeni in the summer of 1964 composing many of the ballads later recorded for Another Side of Bob Dylan.